John Drake Libri

 The third in the rip-roaring adventure series of Treasure Island prequels for fans of Pirates of the Caribbean and Flashman

-Buried for over 300 years and now brought triumphantly to light by Dr Livesay, this is, at last, the true story of what happened on the fateful Treasure Island.
-The truth about Captain Flint and his fabled death.
+Buried for nearly three hundred years and now brought triumphantly to light by Dr Livesey, this is, at last, the true story of what happened on the fateful Treasure Island… The truth about Captain Flint and his fabled death.
 The truth about Long John Silver and his coveted wife.
-And the truth about Jim Hawkins, that double-dealing turncoat of the first order.
+And the truth about Jim Hawkins, that double-dealing turncoat of the first order: the traitor of Treasure Island.

 Flint and Silver